Ecopark (Vietnam): Opposition from local farmers

 The project has met resistance from about 2000 farmers whose land was repossessed, as in Vietnam all land belongs to the state.
+There were protests in 2006 and 2016 during construction.

-There were protests in 2006 and 2006.
-Then on April 24, 2012, this became one of the biggest land confrontation in Vietnam, with 1000 police facing farmers armed with sticks, rocks and Molotov cocktails.
+On April 24, 2012, the project became one of the biggest land confrontations in Vietnam, with police troops facing farmers armed with sticks, rocks and Molotov cocktails.
 Police fired teargas into the crowds, arrested several protesters, and some villagers were beaten by the police with clubs.